Service

 Appraisal scope

-Site plan, existing plans, structural grid analysis, two office conversion proposals
+Site plan, structural grid, two office layouts

 Method